corvusdeinanis/cuddlyspaceship/content/Wolf Man.md

   - psychology
   - freud
   - psychoanalysis
+status: needswork
 ---
 Wolf Man, who had a recurring dream of wolves sitting in a tree.
 Freud analyzed his dream as a symbolic representation of his primal scene, the witnessing of his parents' sexual intercourse, which triggered his neurosis and sexual inhibition.